MTijn/bluebird-rbac/README.md

 Role based access control that uses Mongoose and Bluebird promises.
 I have created the library since I was not able to work with the available libraries on GitHub.

+## Abandoned
+This package has been abandoned, if you're using this and want to continue using it, you can fork it or ask me to get ownership of it.

 ## Requirements

 - Mongoose